 I think is too much drama about Rio going on.
 In touristy places like Christ The Redeemer and Sugarloaf, I actually felt perfectly safe.
 Showing my iPhone, DLSR camera and personal belongings was not a problem at all.

 Now the bad news.

 Yes, crime do exists.
 I’m not denying this.
 You are probably be aware it is a difficult time for Brazil and people are struggling economically.
-And let’s face it.
-No matter how careful you are, there’s a chance that you’ll end up having a bad experience.
+And no matter how careful you are, there’s always a chance that you’ll end up having a bad experience.
+Anywhere.

-But just like many major cities of the world which have crime-related issues, 90% of that can be avoided if you are a smart traveler.
+But just like many major cities of the world which have crime-related issues like Naples, Italy, 90% of that can be avoided if you are a smart traveler.
 Indeed most street crime in Rio is a crime of convenience, that happen when travellers are not careful enough.

 So more than any other place, Rio is the place to make the life of robbers and pickpockets harder.
 Here’s what you can do to stay safe!